 So they’re not squabbling over government forms, religion or economics.
 Instead, what they’re both seeking is something quite reasonable: security, mostly from one another.

 For the Americans, the experiences of both World War I and II taught them that they can’t leave Europe well alone.
 Like the Romans who not once but thrice invaded Greece before they decided the Greeks simply couldn’t be trusted to manage themselves, the Americans believe, with good reason, that a Europe without an outside hegemon would eventually turn its powers on the United States.
 That is, after all, what scared Americans about the Zimmerman Telegram — the notion that the Germans, victorious in Europe, might then use Mexico as a proxy to break up American power.

 So the Americans believe they must dominate Europe, and they believe they can do so cheaply and efficiently by promoting strong European democracies but weak European militaries.
 It did the former after World War II through the Marshall Plan, then by encouraging the European Economic Community, which became the EU.
 It did the latter through NATO, slowly but surely becoming the dominant military power in Europe.

-Eventually, America would like to see Russia in both the EU and NATO, democratically proficient but mostly demilitarized, reliant upon the US to secure its borders.
-That would permanently secure the US from Europe forever, much as the destruction of Corinth secured Rome from Greece.
+Eventually, America would like to see Russia in both the EU and NATO, democratically proficient but mostly demilitarized, reliant upon the United States to secure its borders.
+That would permanently secure the United States from Europe, much as the destruction of Corinth secured Rome from Greece.